ECS meeting Short Course

 About the instructors

-Tom P. Barrera, is currently President, Lithium-Ion Battery (LIB)-X Consulting which is an independent technical consulting firm specializing in the design, manufacturing, test, and safety engineering of LIB power systems.
+Thomas P. Barrera, is currently President, Lithium-Ion Battery (LIB)-X Consulting which is an independent technical consulting firm specializing in the design, manufacturing, test, and safety engineering of LIB power systems.
 With over 30 years of relevant industry experience, Tom previously served as a Technical Fellow for The Boeing Co., battery R&D test engineer at The Aerospace Corporation, and power systems engineer at the NASA-Johnson Space Center.

 Joshua Lamb is the Principal Member of the Technical Staff at Sandia National Laboratories in Albuquerque, New Mexico.
 Here, Lamb performs battery safety and abuse testing as part of the Power Sources Technology Group’s Battery Abuse Test Laboratory programs.
 This includes serving as the technical subject matter expert (SME) for battery safety and abuse testing covering Sandia’s electric vehicle battery portfolio.
-Additionally, Lamb manages a wide portfolio of battery safety technology programs, including work for the Department of Energy, Department of Transportation, Department of Defense, and private industry strategic partnership programs.
+Additionally, Lamb manages a wide portfolio of battery safety technology programs, including work for the U.S. Department of Energy (DOE), Department of Transportation, Department of Defense, and private industry strategic partnership programs.

 Lamb received his PhD in Metallurgical Engineering (2003-2008) and received his BS in Chemical Engineering (1998-2002), both at the University of Nevada.
 He was a Postdoctoral Scholar at the University of Nevada (2008-2010), where he performed research on hydrogen storage materials as part of the United States DOE Metal Hydride Center of Excellence program.
 His primary research focused on the behavior of lithium nitride when exposed to a mixed nitrogen-hydrogen gas atmosphere.